 Chris [00:00:37] I’m doing well, thanks.

 CJ [00:00:40] So this is our third episode, but why don’t you remind our listeners what you do around here?

-Chris [00:00:48] Well, I’m part of the instructional products and programs team.
-We put together the practice tests, the online courses, study guides and instructional videos available through our website, as well as deliver many live webinars each month.
-We also work with teachers and offer several levels of support and structure training on a monthly basis.
+Chris [00:00:48] Well, I’m part of the Instructional Products and Programs team.
+We put together the practice tests, the online courses, study guides, and instructional videos available through our website, as well as deliver many live webinars each month.
+We also work with teachers and offer several levels of CELPIP instructor training on a monthly basis.

 CJ [00:01:12] OK, wow, that’s a lot.
 I guess that keeps you pretty busy.

 Chris [00:01:18] Yeah, but it’s actually really satisfying to be able to help test takers achieve their best scores.